Net Worth

 Film & Video Games

-Shaun has numerous interests outside of sport, playing music, arranging concerts and festivals, as well as running various business ventures.
+Shaun has numerous interests outside of sport, including playing music, organizing concerts and festivals, and running various business ventures.
 He also tried his hand at acting when he made cameo appearances in the film “Friends with Benefits” in 2011.
 Shaun then appeared on the Disney Channel Original Movie “Cloud 9” in 2014, as well as appearing on the E! reality TV show “The Girls Next Door”.

 He played the part of a snowboarding teacher for Holly Madison, Bridget Marquardt, and Kendra Wilkinson, a role he was born to fulfill.